orientechnologies/orientdb-docs/Tutorial-Installation.md

 ```

 These commands update the execute permissions on files in the `config/` directory and shell scripts in `bin/`, ensuring that you can run the scripts or programs that you've compiled.

+## Use Docker

+If you have Docker installed in your computer, this is the easiest way to run OrientDB.
+From the command line type:

+    $ docker run -d --name orientdb -p 2424:2424 -p 2480:2480
+       -e ORIENTDB_ROOT_PASSWORD=root orientdb:latest

+Where instead of "root", type the root's password you want to use.

 ## Post-installation Tasks